WHO WE ARE

 A: Yes.
 Please “click” on our “Accommodations” section on the menu bar.
 Also check out the complete “Business Directory” for restaurants, shopping, museums, entertainment, and more!

-Q: Can I rent a bike when I’m on the Island?
+Q: Is there a bike or moped rental on the Island?

 A: Yes.
-There are several retail bike rentals located on the Island.
-Visit the Welcome Center (on Lobdell Point road approximately 300 feet from the Ferry Dock) for information.
+There are several retail bike rentals – and a moped rental – located on the Island.
+Visit the Welcome Center (on Lobdell Point Road approximately 300 feet from the Ferry Dock) for more information.

 Q: When is the Island “Open”?